O. S. Stapley

-Orley S. Stapley was a politician from Arizona who served in the Arizona state senate during the 2nd Arizona State Legislature.
+Orley S. Stapley (April 28, 1872 – April 15, 1942) was a politician from Arizona who served in the Arizona state senate during the 2nd Arizona State Legislature.
 He began what would become the largest mercantile business in Arizona, and he was the largest dealer of International Harvester products in the United States.

 Personal life

 Stapley was born on April 28, 1872, in Tokerville, Utah.
 His family moved to Mesa, Arizona in 1882.
 In his early years he worked as both a farmer and a stagecoach driver.
 Stapley married Polly Hunsaker of Mesa in 1894.
-The couple had 9 children, 6 boys (Orley Glen, Delbert, Lorel, Thyrle, Wayne, and Erwin) and 3 girls (LaRue, Zola, and Cleo).
+The couple had nine children: six boys (Orley Glen, Delbert, Lorel, Thyrle, Wayne, and Erwin) and three girls (LaRue, Zola, and Cleo).

 He played baseball for the Mesa City team, and was known for his hunting skills.
 He was also the manager of the Mesa Opera House.
 When the Mesa Building & Loan opened in 1909, Stapley was its president.
 Stapley also had extensive real estate holdings throughout Arizona.
 One of those holdings, known as Stapley Acres, became part of the Temple Historic District.
 In 1942 Stapley donated the property located at LeSueur Street and East Fourth Avenue for the new church for the Fifth Ward of the LDS church in Mesa.
 Upon his death several months later, his was the second funeral service held in the church.

-In 1919, while visiting Chicago, Illinois, as a pedestrian was struck by two vehicles while crossing the street.
-During a snowstorm he was crossing the street, a car which had been stopped began moving forward just as he reached it, stepping back he was struck by a car going the opposite direction, trapping him between the two cars.
+While visiting Chicago, Illinois in 1919, as a pedestrian, Stapley was struck by two vehicles while crossing the street.
+He stepped back to avoid one car, getting struck by another car coming the opposite direction and trapped between the two.
 He walked away from the accident, but suffered several injuries, including a broken collarbone, a torn rib, and a broken breastbone.
 While he survived, his injuries were debilitating for the remainder of his life.
 In the early 1920s, Stapley was one of several LDS leaders instrumental in the design and construction of the Arizona Temple.
 Stapley died on April 15, 1942, in his home in Mesa.